saitaiky/notebook/docs/docs/software-development/interview/behavioral-question/index.md

 ### Preparation Tips

-:::infoKeep infusing "why you want to work here" in each question!
+:::info Keep infusing "why you want to work here" in each question!
 Infuse "why you want to work here" into your answers into each answer, even if no one asked.
 Keeping this in mind will help you position yourself as a cultural fit while focusing your answers.
 For example, when you're asked "tell me about yourself" don't forget to include why you're excited to step into this specific role at your chosen company.
 :::